The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 17th November, 2023

-This package provides functionality to predict cells with layers based on a sequence of maps using predictLayerHVT.
+This version of HVT package offers functionality to score cells with layers based on a sequence of maps created using scoreLayeredHVT.
+Given below are the steps to created the successive set of maps.

 06th December, 2022